Experimenting with different chord voicings and substitutions is a great way to expand the textural and emotional nuances in your productions.

 The full composition

-In this post, we’ll be analyzing this melodic loop from “12th and Vine” (hear it below), which features a few different instruments such as guitar, electric piano, organ, a Fender Rhodes, and more.
+In this post, we’ll be analyzing this melodic loop from “12th and Vine” (hear it below), which features a few different instruments such as guitar, electric piano, organ, and more.
 Since there are a lot of moving pieces in this loop, I’ll explain why I chose different voicings for each instrument, what each voicing is, and the role they play in supporting the composition as a whole.
 Here’s the loop in full:

 The chord voicings for the electric guitar